maherhelaoui/YOLO11pp-based-UAES/README.md

 # Universal Autonomous Driving System: Innovation with yolo11++-based-UAES
+yolo11.pt is generated as decribed in the paper.
 In order to compare the proposed original Universal Autonomous Expert System using the proposed YOLO11++ detector, we present different versions of Expert System using YOLO11++.
 We start with Dynamic Expert System for Autonomous Driving, then we improve this version by using LLM, finally we detail our proposed Universal Autonomous Expert System (UAES).
 The proposed UAES Updates Facts Using Perceptron and Evaluates Decisions and Updates Rules, in real time.